ApryseSDK/pdftron-uwp-samples/Pdf2Word_cloud/README.md

-# HTML to PDF Sample
+# PDF to Word Sample

-This sample demonstrate how to convert HTML to PDF using our EasyPDF Cloud service.
+This sample demonstrate how to convert a PDF to Word (.docx) using our EasyPDF Cloud service.

 Platforms: x86, x64, ARM32 and ARM64